Open House at Amazing Lash Studio in Wayne, NJ Saturday May 6th!

 •Monthly Membership: $59.99 Membership includes 1 refill per month and discounted products.

-The amazing thing about eyelash extensions is that once you have them you will never want to be caught without them!
+With Amazing Lash Studios eyelash extensions once you have them you will never want to be caught without them!
 Your lash stylist will conduct a lash consultation and choose from 4 lash styles- Cute, Sexy, Gorgeous, and Natural depending on your personality and eye shape.
-Get ready to throw away your mascara and say hello to a beautiful low maintenance routine!
+Get ready to change the way you think about lashes and say hello to a beautiful low maintenance routine!

 Visit the studio at 30 Preakness Shopping Center, Wayne, NJ 07470 or Call (973) 988-0123.
 Request your appointment at https://www.amazinglashstudio.com/